Skip to content

 Associate

-Katjana is an associate in the corporate tax team and advises business and individuals on both direct and indirect tax matters.
+Katjana is a corporate tax specialist, advising business and individuals on both direct and indirect tax matters.
 Against an increasingly complex tax landscape she provides considered advice to domestic and international clients who welcome her friendly and pragmatic approach.

-Katjana is an associate in the corporate tax team and advises business and individuals on both direct and indirect tax matters.
+Katjana is a corporate tax specialist, advising business and individuals on both direct and indirect tax matters.
 Against an increasingly complex tax landscape she provides considered advice to domestic and international clients who welcome her friendly and pragmatic approach.

 Email Katjana +44 (0)20 3375 7652